 At The Independent Pharmacy, we only supply Naproxen in gastro-resistant tablets.
 This means that they have an extra protective coating, which further reduces the chance of any adverse effects on the stomach.

-For more information on how to protect your stomach when taking painkillers, you can read this guide.
+For more information on how to protect your stomach when taking painkillers, read this guide.

 Taking Naproxen isn’t recommended during breastfeeding.

 This is because Naproxen has a long half-life, which means it can stay in the body for a while, and be transferred to the nursing infant through breast milk.

 Although the concentrations of Naproxen in breast milk appear very low in the limited studies available, we still don’t know what the risks of exposure are to babies.